 The future – and present – of British pilgrimage mapping is digital.
 That is because most people in the UK carry a smartphone, and most smartphones contain a GPS chip.
 And such a phone, most likely yours, can download an app to store maps offline, making your phone into a map that tells you where you are!
 Imagine how pilgrims of the past dreamed of such a thing – it is Harry Potterishly good!
 And because the GPS chip works separately to the other parts of the phone, you don’t need mobile or data signal, and GPS still works fine almost everywhere – except caves, deep valleys, and certain churches.

 The only peril is power – watch the battery, as constantly checking your location is pretty draining.
 Best practice is to carry an external battery pack, and to turn your ‘cellular data’ setting off, because you don’t need 3G/4G.
 Or Wi-Fi.
 Or Bluetooth.
-Even if you turn it onto Airplane Mode the GPS still works.
+Even if you turn it onto Airplane Mode the GPS still works, but the most convenient power-saving solution is to turn off WiFi and Bluetooth, leaving Cellular Data on, because then you can still receive phone calls.
 And if you do run out of power, head for the pub or nearest church spire.

 Some folks worry that smartphone mapping removes the freedom of pilgrim navigation, the sense of being able to roam innocently and get lost when needed.
 But we claim the very opposite.
 Knowing you can always find the path lets you roam off it with greater freedom.
 You can get lost in the woods, always knowing you can find your way back.